AlexTatarov/RUG-Multi-Agent-Systems/README.md

 ### Computer

 Computer is an extension of the Player class in which the game logic for the AI is implemented.
 The relevant method here is playCard(), which allows the player to choose a card from their hand that it wants to play.
-The method is invoked by Game and returns a Card object.
+The method is invoked by Game and returns a Card object or None in case it does not have a card to attack or to defend.
+According to our assumptions, defending player will use the smallest possible card to defend.
+The attacking player will try to find the card that will put defender in a situation in which he would not be able de defend and therefore take cards from table and miss attacking turn.
+In case there are no cards that guarantee that the defender will take up the cards then the smallest from attackers hand will be used.
+Also, the attacker will try to use first simple cards and only if he doesn't have any other option, he will use the trump cards

 ### User